-SMEs can apply for a discounted energy audit with a voucher of up to €1000 through the CAN SME programme.
-We will be hosting a webinar on Monday August 22nd to answer your questions.
-Registration below.
+South East Energy through the CAN SME project, offered a discounted energy audit with a voucher of up to €1000 through the CAN SME programme.

 The Climate Active Neighbourhoods project (CAN) focuses on underprivileged neighbourhoods that require renovation in municipalities and regions of varying sizes throughout northwest Europe.